gavinyork/zephyr3d/doc/markdown/scene.octreenodechunk.getlevel.md

 number

-Level index of this chunk
+The level index of this chunk.